 Dr. Zirbel was a postdoc in our lab.
 He is now a postdoc at the University of Wisconsin-Madison.
 His research explores how plant functional traits structure the assembly of plant communities and functioning of ecosystems undergoing restoration.
 His postdoctoral research in our lab considered the roles of bison grazing and fire in promoting oak regeneration and the diversity of other savanna species.
 Read more about his work on his website.

 Dr. Portales-Reyes was a PhD student in our lab.
 She is now a postdoc at the University of Georgia.
 Cristy is interested in understanding the mechanisms that lead to coexistence and maintain high levels of plant diversity.
 Her dissertation research considered recovery of grassland plant communities after cessation of nutrient enrichment, including the roles of plant-soil feedbacks, dispersal limitation, and fire.

 Jane Cowles Ditmer

-Jane is interested in extensions of the theoretical links between coexistence mechanisms – the reasons there are so many species to begin with – and the consequences of these coexisting species – biodiversity – for ecosystem functioning.
-Past projects include examining the role of plant-soil feedbacks in the diversity-productivity relationship and how increased below-ground niche use in diverse plant communities may alter the response of ecosystems to increased temperatures.
-View her Google Scholar Profile.
+Dr. Cowles Ditmer was a postdoc in our lab.
+She is now a Data Scientist at Metro Transit.
+She is interested in the theoretical links between coexistence mechanisms – the reasons there are so many species to begin with – and the consequences of these coexisting species – biodiversity – for ecosystem functioning.
+Past projects include examining the role of plant-soil feedbacks in the diversity-productivity relationship and ecosystem responses to warming.
+She co-led an NSF LTER synthesis working group at NCEAS that is scaling-up biodiversity analyses.
+View her profile on Google Scholar.

 Dr. Craven was a postdoctoral research fellow in our lab.
-He currently works with Nico Eisenhauer, based at the Synthesis Centre for Biodiversity Sciences (sDiv) at the German Center for Integrative Biodiversity Research (iDiv).
-Some of his current work considers whether plant diversity can buffer ecosystem processes under perturbations.
+He is currently an associate professor at Universidad Mayor in Chile.
+Some of his current work in our lab considered whether plant diversity can buffer ecosystem processes under perturbations.
 Visit his website or view his Google Scholar profile.